clearcommunication/Website/readme.rst

 We specialize in computer-based technologies but do not ignore others.

 This is a work in progress and is not really ready for prime-time.
-It shows up early, publically, as a result of the tools we are using and because w hope that others will help us define what the project should be doing.
+It shows up early, publically, as a result of the tools we are using and because we hope that others will help us define what the project should be doing.